equinor/ert/docs/reference/configuration/keywords.rst

         model, it is not possible for ERT to fully validate the ``GEN_DATA`` keyword at configure time.
-If for instance your forward model generates a file ``SimulatedWOC_0`` (without the ``.txt`` extension you have configured), the configuration problem will not be detected before ERT eventuallly fails to load the file ``SimulatedWOC_0.txt``.
+If for instance your forward model generates a file ``SimulatedWOC_0`` (without the ``.txt`` extension you have configured), the configuration problem will not be detected before ERT eventually fails to load the file ``SimulatedWOC_0.txt``.